SignalK/signalk.github.io/solutions.md

 #### Chart Plotting, Navigation
 - [OpenCPN](https://opencpn.org/) : Open Source navigation software with Signal K support.
-- [OpenPlotter](https://openmarine.net/openplotter) : OpenPlotter is a combination of selected software, SignalK, OpenCPN and Node-RED to mention a few, and hardware to be used as navigational aid on boats.
-It is also a home automation system onboard.
-It's easy installation with a NOOBS installer for Raspberry Pi.
 - [AFTrack](http://afischer-online.de/and/aftrack/) : a marine navigation display for an Android phone or tablet.
 Uses tracking with various logging features, several input modes, maps online and offline, wind routing, AIS and more.
 - [Aqua Map](http://www.globalaquamaps.com) : Marine navigation app for iOS and Android with Signal K over WiFi capability.
 - [AngelNav](https://www.angelnav.co.uk/) : Navigation app for iPad and iPhone.
 Learn more at [angelnav.co.uk](https://www.angelnav.co.uk/).